DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Experiments

 \subsection{Ablation Studies}

-We conduct ablation studies using 50 DDIM steps (S50) to verify our design choices. \textbf{Robustness to Sampling Steps.} The S50 results confirm our findings from S200.
-DPAC consistently saves $\approx64.8\%$ energy (e.g., 87.96 vs. 250.0 at $\eta_k=5.0$) and avoids the baseline's FID collapse (35.05 vs. 39.92 at $\eta_k=10.0$).
-This confirms our method's advantages are robust to the number of DDIM steps.
-We ablate the choice of the inner product matrix $G_k$ used for the orthogonal projection, comparing our default $G_k=I$ (identity) against the theoretically-motivated $G_k=(1 - \alpha_k)^{-1}I$ (noise\_scaled).
-As shown in \cref{tab:ablation_metric}, the choice of metric has a negligible impact on the final results.
-Both metrics achieve a nearly identical ASR-FID trade-off.
-This suggests that while $G_k=(1 - \alpha_k)^{-1}I$ is geometrically precise, the practical choice of $G_k=I$ is sufficient, simpler, and achieves the same state-of-the-art stability.
+We ablate the choice of the inner product matrix $G_k$ used for the orthogonal projection, comparing our default $G_k=I$ (identity) against the theoretically-motivated $G_k=(1-\alpha_k)^{-1}I$ (noise\_scaled).
+As shown in \cref{tab:ablation_metric}, the choice of metric has a negligible impact on the final results, yielding a nearly identical ASR--FID trade-off.
+This suggests that while $G_k=(1-\alpha_k)^{-1}I$ is geometrically precise, the practical choice $G_k=I$ is sufficient and simpler.

-\textbf{Further Analysis.} We provide comprehensive additional experiments and in-depth analyses to further validate our claims in the Supplementary Material (\cref{sup:additional_experiments}).
+\textbf{Further Analysis.} The Supplementary Material provides additional experiments and analyses, including (i) statistical significance with 95\% confidence intervals and a negative-control study, (ii) stability at high guidance across varying DDIM steps $N\in\{50,100,150,200\}$, (iii) generalization across guidance classifier backbones, (iv) an ablation of guidance-window strategies (Early/Full/Late), and (v) extensive qualitative comparisons in both extreme and standard regimes.
+These results further support the proposed mechanism and robustness beyond the main setting.